priyankachaurasiaa/Hyundai_Car_Price_Prediction/README.md

 - **Selling Assistance**: Sellers can use the model to set reasonable prices based on their car's characteristics, attracting potential buyers more effectively.

 - **Financial Planning**: Accurate price predictions aid in financial planning, allowing individuals to make informed decisions about selling their car and its impact on their overall financial situation.

+## Contact Information

+- For inquiries or further information, please contact Priyanka_Chaurasia at priyankachaurasia7050@gmail.com